meterkit/cosemlib/README.md

 # How to build

-You will need QtCreator to load the project file.
-Any version of Qt is good, since we use raw ANSI C and QtCreator is only here as an nice IDE.

-Three targets are available:

-  * Debug/Release: traditional ones, the server example is compiled
-  * Tests: build and launches stack unit tests
+Just run make at the root of the repository.
+It will build the meter example.
+More target options are available such as "tests" to generate the unit tests executable.

+# How to view/edit the code

+Eclipse CDT project files are available at the root of the repository.

 # Manual and integration hints

-FIXME: before writing this section, wait for stabilisation of the HAL/Cosem API and utilities
+FIXME: before writing this section, wait for stabilization of the HAL/Cosem API and utilities

 ## Component organisation